What happens when the structure of work fades, but your inner life is just beginning?

 I want to matter, but I don’t know how

 Reflection creates room to hear your own voice again.
-Below are gentle prompts to help you reconnect with your values, your identity, and the parts of you that may have been quiet for a while.
+Below are gently prompts to help you reconnect with your values, your identity, and the parts of you that may have been quiet for a while.

 What parts of me felt most alive before retirement?

 Think about moments that brought a quiet kind of joy.
 Not because you were accomplishing something, but because you felt like yourself.
 Were you teaching?
 Building?
 Creating?
 Helping?
-Or maybe simply laughing with a friend?
+Or simply laughing with a friend?
 This isn’t about replicating the past, it’s about remembering what lit you up.

 What labels or titles have I outgrown?